tkuester/taky/doc/README_SECURITY.md

 measures in place, for sure!
 But... it's a tad like a screen door on a submarine.

-This guide contains some observations I've made about ATAK / COT security, and what can be done to secure your server.
+This guide contains some observations I've made about ATAK / COT security, what can be done to secure your server, and some of the security features written into `taky`.

 ## First Things First